jnozzi/cocoadev.com/markdown/DrawerAbuse.md

 *Note added after further study: Now I see that I can have as many sheets as I want, if I just use

-    [ General/NSApp beginSheet: dataEntryPanel modalForWindow: win modalDelegate: del didEndSelector: end contextInfo: inf ];
+    [ NSApp beginSheet: dataEntryPanel modalForWindow: win modalDelegate: del didEndSelector: end contextInfo: inf ];

 dispensing entirely with the drawer.*

 ----
 I hope the drawer bashers are happy.... now (10.4) Mail doesn't have a drawer for mailboxes.
 Now we have this.... this... abomination.
 Apple has now duplicated the functionality of a drawer in a custom pane.
 Compared to the old drawer implementation, I think this new implementation is terrible.
 I often spend a lot of time with the mailboxes hidden, and just want to expose them briefly to look for new mail my filters have sorted into other mailboxes.
 Drawers were great because you could toggle them, take a peek, toggle them back.
 In the new, non-drawer, implementation, when you hide the draw... um... pane... the toolbar icons shift over.
 So to simply toggle the drawer, you have to move your mouse around and find the icon.
 This feels very strange and wrong to me.
 Now, instead of just a  drawer opening and closing, you have the entire contents of the window, controls and all,  shifting back and forth.
-General/DancingToolBarControls.
+DancingToolBarControls.
 Not an improvement, in my view.
 I think the drawer bashers are just wrong in some cases.
 Mail is one of them.
 Kolmogorov  mailto:oxygenduck@yahoo.com"

 *Although this isn't a complete solution, removing the flexible space on the far left side of the toolbar will keep the icons on the left, so they won't bounce around when hiding/showing the mailboxes.
 You can also replace it with a few fixed-width spaces if you like the space there even when the mailboxes are hidden.
 Also, command-shift-m will toggle the pane, which might help too.*